-Office for Institutional Equity and Diversity (OIED) – With units located in Winslow Hall, Talley Student Union, and Witherspoon Student Center, this office reports to Vice Provost for Institutional Equity and Diversity Linda McCabe Smith.
-OIED is comprised of seven work units: Diversity and Inclusion, Equal Opportunity and Equity and four campus community centers (African American Cultural Center, GLBT Center, Multicultural Student Affairs and the Women’s Center).
+Office for Institutional Equity and Diversity (OIED) – With units located in Winslow Hall, Talley Student Union, and Witherspoon Student Center, this office reports to the vice provost for institutional equity and diversity.
+OIED is comprised of seven work units: Diversity, Engagement, Training and Education; Equal Opportunity and Equity; and four campus community centers (African American Cultural Center, GLBT Center, Multicultural Student Affairs and the Women’s Center).
 OIED also has administrative and communications staff members located in Winslow Hall.
 Web: oied.ncsu.edu

 NC STATE DIVERSITY UNITS AND TERMS

-Diversity and Inclusion – Located in Winslow Hall, this unit is comprised of OIED staff members who focus on student, faculty and staff diversity.
+Diversity Engagement, Training and Education – Located in Winslow Hall, this unit is comprised of OIED staff members who focus on student, faculty and staff diversity.
 Initiatives include programs to attract, retain and support members of these NC State populations from underrepresented groups.
-Web: oied.ncsu.edu/diversity
+Web: oied.ncsu.edu

 Multicultural Student Affairs (MSA) – Located on the fourth floor of Talley Student Union, Multicultural Student Affairs researches, designs and implements programs that promote the pursuit of academic success, retention and graduation of students, with an emphasis on African American, Native American and Hispanic/Latinx students.
 Programming, services and events are offered throughout the year.
-Signature programs include the Symposium for Multicultural Scholars during Wolfpack Welcome Week, the Peer Mentor Program, Hispanic Heritage Month, Native American Heritage Month, Kwanzaa, Black History Month, the Tunnel of Oppression, and Pow Wow.
+Signature programs include the Symposium for Multicultural Scholars during Wolfpack Welcome Week, the Peer Mentor Program, Latinx Heritage Month, Native American Heritage Month, Kwanzaa, Black History Month, the Tunnel of Oppression and the NC State Powwow.
 Web: www.ncsu.edu.msa

 Women’s Center – Located on the fifth floor of Talley Student Union, the Women’s Center aims to be a catalyst and resource advancing gender equity and social justice through education, advocacy and leadership development.
 The center serves undergraduate, graduate and non-degree seeking students as well as faculty and staff.
 Programming, services and events are offered throughout the year.
 Signature programs include Alternative Service Break trips, Read to L.E.A.D., the Chocolate Festival for Breast Cancer Research, Domestic Violence Awareness Month, Sexual Assault Awareness Month and the Sisterhood Dinner.
 The center also provides interpersonal violence advocacy services.
 Web: www.ncsu.edu/womens-center